 With regard to speaking content, we are looking for: a) a clearly articulated opinion in response to the resolution, b) a compelling argument that an educated citizen would understand, and c) use of good-quality evidence.
 You should structure your speech appropriately, with a clear introduction, body, and conclusion.
 Inclusion of Coolidge quotes or ideas can add a nice touch, but they are neither required nor expected.

 With regard to speaking style, we are looking for students to speak at an appropriate volume, with good articulation, and at a reasonable rate of speed (i.e., excessively fast talking or “spreading” is not recommended).
 Other elements of style include good eye contact, appropriate gesturing, and good posture.

 If you wish to list your major debate accomplishments in the space provided, you may do so.
-This information is not scored explicitly, but we will consider it as additional information if a tiebreaker is necessary.
+This information is not scored explicitly, but we may consider it as supplemental information if a tiebreaker is necessary.

 This application is open to legal residents of the 50 United States and the District of Columbia who are current high school students and who have received permission in writing from a parent or legal guardian.
 (Students must be in grades 9-12 as of May 2020.)
 “Solo” or “independent” students are welcome to apply, meaning that you do not need to be part of a school debate team or club.

 Resolved: The United States should replace its federal welfare programs with a universal basic income.

 Download the research brief.
 Winners have not been announced yet.